runebakjacobsen/runebakjacobsen/src/pages/blog/local-flywheel-wordpress-cli.md

 ---
 I have a few clients that use wordpress, which means that i need to work on local copies of wordpress once in a while.

-i Think have tried tride every option now and they either are to slow, cant handle multiple sites or refugiers to Munch  setup.
-Except local. with no comprimises this is the Best option out there.
+i think have tried every option out there.
+Either they are too slow, can't handle multiple sites or requires to much setup.
+Except Local.
+With no compromises this is the best option out there.

-However one thing i have been messing forever is the ability to start a site using ny terminal.
+However one thing i have been messing forever is the ability to start a site using my terminal.

 Ngrok port problem